ellykipkoge/ellykipkoge.github.io/_pages/about.md

 - Personalized Medicine: Flexible methods for indentifying predictive biomarkers in Oncology.

-Beyond research, I am also interested in statitical communication.
+Beyond research, I am also interested in statistical communication.